Joensw/RCAIT/README.md

 Uses the [Flickr API](https://www.flickr.com/services/api/) through the [flickrapi](https://pypi.org/project/flickrapi/) python library.
 API key and secret can be obtained from Flickr by following the steps outlined in their API guide.

-Can be obtained by running `pip install flickrapi`
+The python package can be obtained by running `pip install flickrapi`.

 ### <span style="color:#34568B">Bing Plugin</span>